 - Behaviour plans are to be agreed and shared with all appropriate staff, the child and parents if behaviour of an individual is causing concern - In some cases, behaviour contracts may be used to deal with issues between individuals or groups of children.
 These must be shared with relevant staff and parents. - No child is to be sent to stand or work outside the classroom unsupervised.
 Some children may benefit from a brief time out, supervised by an adult, to calm down and reflect. - No staff should raise their voices towards children remember to respond calmly at all times and model behaviour that you expect from the children. - Extreme cases may result in a child being suspended or excluded from school.
 In these circumstances, the LA Exclusion Guidelines will be followed. - Every effort will be made to maintain children in school but if persistent unacceptable behaviour continues or extreme incidents occur despite the support /strategies / intervention measures taken, then this will result in the child's exclusion from the school. - Racial and homophobic incidents, including name calling, are to be reported to the SLT.
 Where appropriate, these may be reported to the LA.

-Step 1: "Please could you concentrate on what I have asked you to do" Verbal reminder about behaviour expectations.
+Step 1: verbal reminder e.g. "Please could you concentrate on what I have asked you to do"

-Step 2: "I am taking action to help you improve your behaviour".
-Action within the classroom e.g. move seats.
-Reminder about consequences of Step 3.
+Step 2: action within the classroom e.g. move seats, "I am taking action to help you improve your behaviour"